RobinSchuetgens/moodle_vg_bild-kunst_erhebung/README.md

 - FILE_DIR (This is the corresponding filedir on the server e.g. "/data/moodledata/filedir" without trailing slash) Finally run ``python moodle_vg-bild-kunst_erhebung.py``

+Optionally you can select a random sample of size x in percent or stop the script from copying any files at all.
+- RANDOM_SAMPLE
+- SAMPLE_SIZE
+- COPY_FILES
+- MAX_FILE_SIZE_IN_MB

 Be aware that this script requires permissions for the moodle data directory to copy files!
+Moreover the script can potentially slow down server performance dramatically during the copy process.

 ## Use at your own risk
 This script is provided without any guarantee to work.
 It works for me and it's certainly not perfect but it got the job done for me.
+So please use at own risk.